sababado/CircularView/README.md

 compile 'com.sababado.circularview:library:0.9.+'
 ```

-The `CircularView` can be definied in a XML layout or in code.
+The `CircularView` can be defined in a XML layout or in code.

 ##Quick Setup
 ###Adding the view to a layout